kokkonisd/paignion/README.md

               - name: key
                 effect_message: "The door is now unlocked."
                 consumes_subject: true
-                actions: "set west to second_room for origin; add <p>The door has been unlocked.</p> to description for origin"
+                actions:
+                  - set(west, "second_room", origin)
+                  - add("The door has been unlocked", description, origin)
 ---

 There is a locked door to your west and a key at your feet.
 You know what to do.